-In the axom/src/axom directory, you will find a subdirectory for each Axom component.
+In the axom/src/components directory, you will find a subdirectory for each Axom component.
 For example:

 '''

-$ cd axom/src/axom
+$ cd axom/src/components

 $ ls -1

 CMakeLists.txt

-core

-inlet
+axom_utils

 lumberjack

+mint

 ...

 '''

 All files for each component are contained in subdirectories in the component directory.